tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 Reflecting on the applications, page fault will result a slow run or low responding.
 It might cause "thrashing" if it gets worse (due to limited resources available).
 And since the swapping involves I/O process, the CPU scheduler will also adjust accordingly, making page fault affect app on all three levels (demand paging, thrashing, and scheduling).

 - multi-level page table

+### Chapter 24 Concurrency: intro to thread

+multi-thread vs. multi-process: Each thread is very much like a separate process, except for one difference: thread share the same address space and thus can access the same data.
+(Thus no need to switch which page table we are using when switching between threads.)
+Another difference is stack, where in multi-threads you will have multiple stacks in the code-heap-stack structure.

+Why multi-threads?
+1. parallelism: potential of speeding up the process considerably.
+2. avoid blocking program due to slow I/O: help the scheduler to optimize the process by switching between threads (within one single program/process).

+Race condition (Data race) - costed by shared data and uncontrolled scheduling

+-> solution:
+critical section - a piece of code that access a shared variable and must not be concurrently executed by more than one thread.

+mutual exclusion: guarantees that if one thread is executing within the critical section, the others will be prevented from doing so (lock?)